Monolithic multigrid for a reduced-quadrature discretization of poroelasticity: Numerical Results

 \subsection{Smooth Test Problem}

 We next consider a slightly more realistic test problem, now with a time-dependent smooth solution, taken from \cite{fu2019-aa}.
 The manufactured solution is defined on $\Omega = [0,1]^2$, as

 with right-hand sides chosen appropriately.
 We consider Dirichlet boundary conditions on all sides for displacement and pressure.
 The physical parameters are $\alpha=1$, $\mu_f = 1$, $M=10^6$, and $E= 3\times10^4$.
-We perform all simulation from time $t=0$ to $t=0.5$.
+We perform all simulations from time $t=0$ to $t=0.5$.
 Here, we use a relative residual stopping tolerance for FGMRES of $10^{-10}$, as preliminary experiments showed that this was needed to accurately resolve the pressure solution.
 Moreover, we only consider the additive Vanka method, as it proved more robust in the multilevel setting.
 Additionally, as we are mostly concerned with the incompressible limit, we focus on values of the Poisson ratio above 0.4.

 Parameter robustness for the solver is demonstrated in Table~\ref{tab:easy_param}, showing the average solver iteration count and average CPU time over 64 time steps with time-step size, $\tau = 1/128$.
 The mesh spacing is fixed to $h=1/64$, and the values of $k$ and $\nu$ are varied.
-Robustness with respect to discretization parameters, $h$ and $\tau$, is shown in \cref{tab:easy_time}, for $k=10^{-6}$ and both $\nu=0.4$ and $\nu = 0.499$.
+Robustness with respect to discretization parameters, $h$ and $\tau$, is shown in \cref{fig:easy_time}, for $k=10^{-6}$ and both $\nu=0.4$ and $\nu = 0.499$.
 We test on meshes with $N=2^\ell+1$, for $\ell = 4$ to $8$, with $\tau = 2^{-m}$ for $m=4$ to $8$.
+Here, we see nearly identical CPU times with expected $O(N^2\log(N^2))$ scaling for all values of $\tau$.
 The corresponding LFA parameters from \cref{tab:vanka22,tab:bsr_vanka11} are used.
-The iteration counts remain bounded across all parameter values, and we see the expected $O(N^2\log(N^2))$ scaling in computational time.
+The averaged iteration counts (not shown here) remain consistently in the range of 13 to 16 across all parameter values.

 Again, to validate the discretization, we show finite-element convergence with respect to mesh size and time-step size in \cref{fig:easy_Nconv}, fixing $h=\tau$, with $k=10^{-6}$ and both $\nu=0.4$ and $\nu=0.499$.
 Expected $O(h+\tau)$ convergence is seen for both the $H^1$-seminorm of $\vec{u}$ and the $L^2$ norm of $p$.